wp-plugins/hotelscombined-search/readme.txt

 = Can I add multiple HotelsCombined Search Widgets on sidebar? =

-Unfortunately no. As of now you can only add one instance of IFrame Widget on sidebar.
+Unfortunately no. As of now you can only add one instance of HotelsCombined Search Widget on sidebar.

 == Screenshots ==